Lattice Semiconductor: Activity since 2016

 In April 2016, Tsinghua Holdings said in a U.S. filing that it accumulated a roughly 6 percent stake in Lattice Semiconductor through share purchased on the open market.
-In November, 2016, Canyon Bridge Capital Partners announced a definitive agreement to acquire all of Lattice's shares.
+In November, 2016, Canyon Bridge Capital Partners, a private equity firm backed by China Reform Holdings Corporation announced a definitive agreement to acquire all of Lattice's shares.
 The purchase of Lattice by Canyon Bridge was in September 2017 blocked by US President Donald Trump based on the recommendation of the Committee on Foreign Investment in the United States on national security grounds under the Exon–Florio Amendment.
 The company re-located its headquarters back to its Hillsboro campus in 2019.

 Activist investor Lion Point Capital purchased a six percent stake in Lattice in February 2018.
 The next month the company filled three new seats on its board with independent directors supported by Lion Point.
 That same year, Lattice replaced several members of its leadership team, including bringing in a new president and CEO, Jim Anderson, who previously worked at Advanced Micro Devices.
 Under the new leadership, Lattice shifted the company's focus entirely to low-power field-programmable gate arrays (FPGAs).
 Lattice acquired computer vision software company Mirametrix in November 2021.

+Jim Anderson left Lattice in June 2024, at which time Lattice Chief Strategy and Marketing office Esam Elashmawi was appointed Interim CEO.
+On September 16, 2024, Lattice named Ford Tamer as CEO.

 Products

 Lattice primarily focuses on small, efficient low-power field-programmable gate arrays (FPGAs).
 It also sells programmable mixed-signal and interconnect products, related software and intellectual property (IP), for applications from edge computing to cloud computing.
-Lattice's main products are the ECP and Certus-NX series of general purpose FPGAs, CrossLink FPGAs for video bridging and processing, iCE FPGAs for low-power applications, and MachXO FPGAs for control and security.
-Products are used in a variety of end uses, such as flat-panel televisions and laptops.
+Lattice's main products are those based on its Lattice Nexus small FPGA platform and Lattice Avant mid-range FPGA platform.
+Lattice products are used in a variety of end uses across the communication, computing (client and datacenter), industrial, automotive, and consumer electronics markets.

 Lattice's software offerings include design tools Diamond, Radiant, and Propel.
-It also provides solution stacks, including mVision, designed for machine vision in power-constrained designs; sensAI, designed to integrate machine learning into internet of things applications; Automate, designed to facilitate industrial applications like robotics and real-time networking in settings like automated factories and warehouses; and Sentry, for security.
+It also provides solution stacks designed to provide its customers with application-specific toolkits to help them more easily and quickly design with Lattice technology.
+As of 2023, these include Lattice mVision, designed for machine vision in power-constrained designs; Lattice sensAI, designed to integrate machine learning into internet of things applications; Lattice Automate, designed to facilitate industrial applications like robotics and real-time networking in settings like automated factories and warehouses; Lattice Sentry, for security; and Lattice Drive for automotive applications.